-The Access to HE diplomas provide a university matriculation qualification for those wanting to gain entry onto degree and other higher education programmes.
+The Access to HE diploma (Business) provides a university matriculation qualification for those wanting to gain entry onto degree and other higher education programmes.
 The qualification is widely recognised by UK universities.
-The diploma is made up of 60 credits, all studied at level 3, 45 graded and 15 ungraded.
-Learners study a business pathway and are required to pass all modules to obtain the full diploma.
-The modules include Accounting and Finance, Business, Economics, Management, Marketing, Mathematics, Study Skills and Word processing Skills.
+The diploma is made up of 60 credits, all studied at level 3, 45 graded and 15 ungraded some mandatory and some optional.
+Learners are required to pass all modules to obtain the full diploma.
 In addition, learners are also introduced to Academic English and supported through workshops.

 Alongside the Access to HE diploma, learners can retake English or maths GCSEs or stretch themselves by completing an AS qualification in mathematics to enhance career prospects.

 Further information about Access to HE diplomas is available on the Quality Assurance Agency for Higher Education (QAA) website: http://www.accesstohe.ac.uk/ACCESS/FAQS/Pages/Default.aspx

 Aged 17 – 19 free

 Aged 19 – 23 (if not achieved L2 or L3/other concessionary categories) £185 total fee